 Building Capacity and Partnerships for Health Equity Research

-- Health Equity Research Mentored Scholars Award
+Health Equity Research Grants Program

-- NIH Diversity Supplement Support Program
+NIH Diversity Supplement Connections Program

 In partnership with the Science Education department, the Diversity Supplement Connections Program aims to increase the applications for and use of National Institutes of Health (NIH) Diversity Supplements, to diversify research faculty, trainees and staff at the research institute.